 - Medical records.
 Pain usually can’t be proved by tests, so the best proof of your chronic pain comes from your medical records.
 These will show when your pain started, which should correspond to the date of the car accident that caused your injury.
 With documentation, you can prove that you have had chronic pain since the date of the injury.

 - Testimony from an expert.
 Even though your medical records prove your pain, it is important to get testimony from a medical expert who specializes in your specific injury that’s causing your pain.
 That way, you have a reputable person explaining your injury and pain as they usually occur, which validates your claims.

 - Daily journal.
 If you can, you’ll want to keep a daily journal where you record your pain levels and experiences with your injuries.
 This will help you build credibility on the stand because you will have dates and first-hand accounts of pain.

 Since Illinois is a tort state with comparative negligence, the person most at fault for an accident will be liable to provide compensation to the other party for injuries, lost wages, damages, and pain and suffering.
 But if you are partially at fault for the accident that caused your chronic pain, your compensation will be reduced by the percentage of your liability.
 Otherwise, you should receive compensation with proper evidence and representation.

 Thomas Law Offices Can Represent You

 You shouldn’t have to deal with chronic pain without justice.
 The person who caused your accident should be responsible for your compensation.
 A claim can hold them liable to reimburse your medical bills, lost wages, property damage, and pay for your pain and suffering.
-With legal help from a Chicago car accident lawyer from Thomas Law Offices, you will be able to recover the money you deserve.
+With legal help from a Chicago auto accident lawyer at Thomas Law Offices, you have a much better chance of recovering the money you deserve.
 Contact us today so we can discuss your legal options.